TomerKigel/AgentTown/README.md

 <h2>The goal</h2>

-The goal is to create a central server that can be set up to monitor traffic within the network, collect data, display progress, and simulate an environment that is as close to real-life scenarios as possible.
+The goal is to create a central server that can be set up to monitor traffic within the network, collect data, display progress, and simulate an environment that is as close to a real-life environment as possible.

-Clients simulating a single or a collection of agents operating independently must be implemented to allow them to run algorithms that can solve DCOPs.
+Simultaneously, clients simulating a single or a collection of agents operating independently must be implemented to allow them to run algorithms that can solve DCOPs.

 <h2>How to</h2>

 To compile and run the project few things are required:

 Download and install Boost library.
-The explanation can be found here: [tutorial](https://www.boost.org/doc/libs/1_82_0/more/getting_started/windows.html)
+An explanation can be found here: [tutorial](https://www.boost.org/doc/libs/1_82_0/more/getting_started/windows.html)

 c++20 is used, so the project settings should accommodate it.